avanishd-3/tf-neural-nets/README.md

 2. Regression model based on the Auto MPG dataset
 3. High-accuracy classification model based on the MNIST dataset (~97% accuracy).
 4. Classification model based on the CIFAR-10 dataset (~49% accuracy, which is pretty high for a non-CNN model on an image-recognition dataset)

+## CNNs

+There is 1 model here.

+1. Classification model based on the Fashion MNIST dataset (~91% accuracy, which is pretty good for no hyper-parameter tuning).